1.2.1 Population change and Iceland

 - Free choice

-Is it possible to group/classify the population pyramids.
-What classifications could you apply to the 10 populations pyramids that you have collected?
+Is it possible to group/classify the population pyramids?
+What classifications could you apply to the ten population pyramids you collected?
 Are there any other classifications that you could apply?

 Demographic transition over time - Iceland